 If you encounter another variant of these headphones, please let us know in the forums, and we'll update our review.

 The Philips SHP9500 are better audiophile headphones than the Audio-Technica ATH-AD700X 2013.
-The Philips reproduce audio much more accurately, with more bass and a more present and detailed treble.
+The Philips reproduce audio more consistently.
 They're also better built and are more comfortable.
-Their passive soundstage is more immersive, too.
+The Audio-Technica are a bit lighter with lower distortion, but it will come down to your tuning preferences and budget.

 The Sennheiser HD 599 are better audiophile headphones for most people than the Audio-Technica ATH-AD700X 2013.
 The Sennheiser have less low-bass roll-off, less intense presence across the mid-range, and a much better-balanced treble response.
 They should also be more comfortable for most, although the Audio-Technica are more lightweight and the unique headband design can help relieve pressure during long listening sessions.